skybet/skybet.github.io/_posts/2017-02-02-inc-cmd-lessonslearned.md

 - Expecting the receiver to acknowledge and repeat back a summary of the assignment, and
 - Giving a specific time to complete the task.

-> IC: “Network ops, International tribe are seeing are seeing packet loss on their office VPN to the DC.
+> IC: “Network ops, International tribe are seeing packet loss on their office VPN to the DC.
 Can you drop off the call, take a look and get back to me at 0915?”

 > Netops: “Will do, Network ops on-call dropping off the call to link up International and investigate their VPN, will report back to you in 15 minutes.”